League & Complex Contacts:

 How do I get a background check initiated?

-Contact the WRSA office staff at firstname.lastname@example.org with your legal name, date of birth and email address.
-A link to the background check via Got Soccer will be sent to the email address provided.
+Complete the online form, New Team Official found at the Stryker website.
+Upon receipt WRSA office staff will send a link to the background check via Got Soccer to the email address provided.
 Approval may take up to 5-7 business days so don’t delay completing the information.

 Who needs a background check?